discretize/discretize-gear-optimizer/docs/Contributing/Data Format/Modifiers.md

 Use "unknown" if you don't know how a modifier stacks (defaults to "mult" at the moment, though better guesses may come in the future).

 Use "add" for certain damage buffs that stack additively with each other.
+(Note that generic outgoing condition damage buffs have all been additive so far.)

 Use "target" for damage buffs that are the result of an effect not on the player but on the target (vulnerability + exposed), which stack additively with each other separately from the other category.
 Yep, GW2's math is weird.

 If an effect has both an additive and a multiplicative component, you can specify both with e.g. `Outgoing Strike Damage: [3%, add, 7%, mult]`.
 Yep, the syntax is kinda bad, sorry.

-### attributes
+## attributes

 `key: [amount of points, conversion mode]`